Twins vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have gone 42-28 in games they were favored on the moneyline (winning 60% of those games).
+- The Twins have won 59.2% of the games this season when they were favored on the moneyline (42-29).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!